 -Getting enough sleep every night to repair your body

 -Learning how to manage stress (and finding a good therapist if needed)

 -Making time for hobbies you love

--Do something to calm your mind every day (meditation, walking, yoga, breathing exercises, journaling) to help bring peace and balance into your life on an ongoing basis
+-Do something to calm your mind every day (meditation, walking, yoga, breathing & heart health excercises, journaling) to help bring peace and balance into your life on an ongoing basis

 To form lasting lifestyle habits, it’s best to start by choosing one or two areas above to start with.
 Take small steps and celebrate your success immediately after doing the positive habit.
 Celebration immediately after is the most powerful behavior to lock in a habit.
 This is because the neurotransmitter dopamine is immediately released in your brain.
 Since dopamine is the chemical for pleasure, the habit is instantly reinforced.
 Think about how fast a child learns a new behavior when they are celebrated right after.